 \subsection{Histogram and Subject Areas}

-The last set of graphs are intended to serve as a final check once cancellation decisions have been made.
+The last set of graphs are intended to serve as a final check once cancellation decisions have been iteratively made.
 First, there is an approximate reproduction of Unsub's summary graph which shows journal titles as boxes color-coded by Subscription decision status (Figure \ref{fig:boxes_histogram}).
 This is intended to provide continuity back to the Unsub tool, but offers more granularity in supported color-coding and fine-tuning for various cancellation scenarios.
 Red cancelled titles tend to appear in higher Cost per Use bins, though there are some exceptions.

 Finally, special care needs to be taken to ensure that cancellation decisions are not disproportionately impacting a certain subject area or discipline.
 Figure \ref{fig:subjects} shows the journal titles in the package graphed by CPU rank and subject area, color-coded by Subscription decision status.
-These broad-level subject area assignments are provided by Unsub and use the codes assigned to each journal by the organization Excellence in Research for Australia (ERA) \citep{AustraliaERA}.
-(Previously, the subject codes were assigned by Elsevier, and for the sake of presenting a consistent dataset throughout this paper, Figure \ref{fig:subjects} uses those older subject codes.)
+These broad-level subject area assignments are provided by Unsub and use the codes assigned to each journal by OpenAlex, an open catalog of metadata from the same creators as Unsub \citep{OpenAlex_STI}.
+Prior to summer 2022, the subject codes were assigned by the organization Excellence in Research for Australia (ERA) \citep{AustraliaERA}, and the Unsub Extender code does have conditions to detect and support this older subject data.

-As with any attempt to classify journals into specific disciplines, it is important to recognize that interdisciplinary titles are difficult to classify, and there is always the possibility of overlap among several subjects that do not get completely captured in the encoding.
+As with any attempt to classify journals into specific disciplines, it is important to recognize that interdisciplinary titles are difficult to classify and should be interpreted with caution, as there is always the possibility of overlap among several subjects that do not get completely captured in the encoding.